 Our first major fund raising event.
 “Taste of Tanzania Charity Gala,” which took place at Sidmouth Chambers, Knowle, East Devon.

-A huge thank you to all my friends for coming together and, having fun cooking African food for this event which was a full sit down meal and a black tie occasion.
-Thank you to all community members and businesses for buying the tickets and supporting this, my first major fund raising event.
+A huge thank you to all our friends for coming together and, having fun cooking African food for this event which was a full sit down meal and a black tie occasion.
+Thank you to all community members and businesses for buying the tickets and supporting this, our first major fund raising event.

 Many thanks also to Sidmouth College Head Teacher Jamey Roberts and Mr. Chris Woodward and the Students of Post 16 for their service.
 Thanks also to Post 16 of Collaton Grammar School.

 Phase 2 of our fund raising was a huge collaboration with schools in East Devon in the name of the campaign for clean water for Buturi Makongoro village, and it followed on from a very successful charity gala.
 All the schools and colleges came together to produce a special production of “The Lion King”.
 Each school had a different scene to play and they all had to make their own masks, which they really enjoyed doing.
 All the schools rehearsed independently, only coming together 30 minutes before the performance began.
 This showed the kindred spirit they all had in the name of art and drama.
 Thank you for rocking it guys!
 Also, a massive thank you to all individuals in East Devon who supported the ‘Jambo Tanzania’ concert held in December 2008.
 In particular, we would like to pay tribute to:

 Sidmouth Herald: Diana Bowerman: News Editor

 Sidmouth View: Huw Hennessy: Reporter